Advanta

 Timeline

-How might we create a supportive, structured system that helps first-generation professionals build confidence, understand workplace culture, and take intentional steps toward sustainable career growth?
+How might we create a structured system that helps first-generation professionals take intentional steps toward career growth?

 Discovery

-Primary research and market analysis were conducted to understand how first-generation professionals navigate early career environments and where existing systems fall short, revealing clear gaps, unmet needs, and opportunities for more effective support.
+Primary research and market analysis were conducted to understand how professionals across career stages reflect on their early career experiences and where existing systems fall short, revealing gaps, unmet needs, and opportunities for more support.

 Surveys

-Gathered insights (17 respondents) across industries including tech, environmental, government, creative, education, mental health, finance, and construction.
+Gathered insights (17 respondents) across tech, environmental, government, creative, education, mental health, finance, and construction.

 Competitive Analysis